Japan concerned over EU COVID-19 vaccine supply uncertainty

 Last month, the EU announced export controls on coronavirus vaccines made in the bloc under a so-called transparency mechanism requiring producers to prioritize existing contracts with the EU.

 The Pfizer vaccine is expected to be the first to receive Japanese government approval later this month.
+Kono said some Pfizer vaccines are produced in the EU and subject to the region’s vaccine export control system.

+Officials at local municipalities are scrambling to prepare for the massive vaccination project, but Kono said he hasn’t been able to provide them with specific timeline.

 Prime Minister Yoshihide Suga said Tuesday that he hopes to begin inoculations using the Pfizer vaccine in mid-February — earlier than the initially planned late-February — starting with medical workers, elderly people and others with underlying health conditions.

 The general public is not expected to begin being vaccinated until around June, making it difficult to obtain “herd immunity” ahead of the Olympics in July, especially in a country known for vaccine skepticism.

-Kono said some Pfizer vaccines are produced in the EU and subject to the region’s vaccine export control system.
-He said Tokyo is negotiating with the EU to ensure a fair distribution of the vaccine to Japan as agreed with the pharmaceutical company.
+Suga cited careful preparations, clinical testing and the approval process as reasons for the delay in vaccinations.

-Japan has signed agreements with two other foreign pharmaceutical makers — AstraZeneca of Britain and Moderna Inc. of the United States — to provide a total of more than 310 million vaccine doses this year.
+Japan has also signed agreements with two other foreign pharmaceutical makers — AstraZeneca of Britain and Moderna Inc. of the United States — to provide a total of more than 310 million vaccine doses this year.

 Japan is to receive 144 million doses from Pfizer, 120 million from AstraZeneca and the rest from Moderna.
+About 90 million doses of the AstraZeneca vaccine are to be produced in Japan by a Japanese company under a licensing deal, Chief Cabinet Secretary Katsunobu Kato said.

-During online Japan-EU trade talks Monday night, Japanese Foreign Minister Toshimitsu Motegi raised concerns about the vaccine export controls and urged EU officials to ensure a stable supply for Japan, the country’s Foreign Ministry said.
+During online Japan-EU trade talks Monday night, Japanese Foreign Minister Toshimitsu Motegi raised concerns about the vaccine export controls and urged EU officials to ensure a stable supply for Japan, the Foreign Ministry said.

 EU Executive Vice President Valdis Dombrovskis told Motegi that he understands Tokyo’s concerns and the EU will do its utmost to achieve smooth vaccine exports based on existing contracts and favorable Japan-EU relations, the ministry said.